 Our results so far unveil differences in the coverage of frontier knowledge across HE courses.
 Do these differences matter for the production of innovation and for students' outcomes?
-To answer this question, the ideal experiment would randomly allocate students to courses with different gaps.
+To answer this question, the ideal experiment would randomly allocate students to courses with different gaps and measure differences in outcomes.
 In the absence of this random variation, we settle on the more modest goal of characterizing the empirical relationship between the education-innovation gap and students' graduation rates, incomes, and measures of innovation, measured at the school level.
 In an attempt to account for students' selection into each school and other determinants of student outcomes related to instruction, we control for a large set of school observables such as institutional characteristics, expenditures, instructional characteristics, enrollment by demographic groups and major, selectivity, and parental background.
-We find that students in schools that offer courses with a lower gap are more likely to complete a PhD, produce more patents, and earn more after graduation.
-They are also more likely to graduate from college; a possible explanation is that taking more up-to-date courses makes students more motivated, and thus more likely to complete a program.
+We find that students in schools that offer courses with a lower gap are more likely to complete a doctoral degree, produce more patents, and earn more after graduation.
+They are also more likely to graduate from college; a possible explanation is that taking more up-to-date courses makes students more motivated and thus more likely to complete their education program.
+Although our approach is silent on what the "optimal" education-innovation gap for a certain type of school or students should be, these correlations suggest that, on average, exposure to frontier knowledge are associated with better student outcomes.

 The education-innovation gap measures the academic content of each course.
-The richness of the information included in the syllabi allows us to go beyond knowledge and explore the skills students develop in each course.
+The richness of the information included in the syllabi allows us to go beyond academic content and explore the skills students develop in each course.
 Recent works have highlighted the increasing importance of soft skills-non-cognitive attributes that shape the way people interact with others-for students' success (Deming, 2017; Deming and Kahn, 2018).
 We measure the "soft-skills intensity" of each course as the extent to which evaluations are based on activities such as group projects, presentations, and surveys, which train soft skills.
 We find that courses with a lower education-innovation gap also tend to have a higher soft-skills intensity.
 More selective schools, those with more resources, and those serving more socio-economically advantaged students teach more soft-skills intensive courses.
 Within schools, research-active instructors are most likely to teach soft-skills intensive courses.
 Lastly, soft-skills intensity is strongly positively associated with student outcomes.

-In the final part of the paper, we probe the robustness of our results to the use of alternative measures of knowledge composition.
-We consider three of them: The share of all "new" knowledge contained in a syllabus, designed not to penalize a syllabus that contains old and new knowledge compared with one that only contains new knowledge; a measure of "tail" knowledge, aimed at capturing the presence of the most recent content; and the education-innovation gap obtained using patent filings as a measure of frontier knowledge.
-All these alternative measures are significantly correlated with the gap, and our main results are qualitatively unchanged when we use them in lieu of the gap.
+In the final part of the paper, we probe the robustness of our results to the use of alternative measures of frontier knowledge coverage.
+We consider three of them: the share of all "new" knowledge contained in a syllabus, designed not to penalize a syllabus that contains old and new knowledge compared with one that only contains new knowledge; a measure of "tail" knowledge, aimed at capturing the presence of the most recent content; and the education-innovation gap obtained using patent filings as a measure of frontier knowledge.
+All these alternative measures are strongly correlated with the education-innovation gap, and our main results are qualitatively unchanged when we use them in lieu of the gap.

 The main contribution of our paper is to document differences in the coverage of frontier knowledge across HE programs, a new and important dimension of heterogeneity.
-Analyzing the educationinnovation gap, we shed new light on some of the most central questions related to innovation and higher education.
+Analyzing the education-innovation gap, we shed new light on some of the most central questions related to innovation and higher education.